wdevore/Ranger-Dart/README.md

 - Pause/Resume.
 I need to add the pause/resume code when Scenes are transitioning.
 An early version was present but once I replaced the old dispatch code with Dart's Streams that code became obsolete.
 - Visibility of browser/tabs.
 When a tab or the whole browser focus is lost the engine needs to recognize this and pause.
 - Accelerometer code.
 - Several pieces of code should be optimized to check for dirty flag on transformations.
-I have slacked off is a few areas.
+I have slacked off is a few areas--*in progress*.
 - A better more full proof way of handling Infinite animations.
 At the moment the developer needs to track the Infinite animations.
 If they are not "killed" then cycles are wasted as the animation continues to animate objects that may be gone or invisible.

 ###[RoadMap](#roadmap)